Responses

 self for chaining.

-If Content-Length is set, the body must be sent as raw bytes (no chunk framing).
-Otherwise the writer uses chunked encoding and may pick a streaming compressor from Accept-Encoding.
+If Content-Length is set, the body must be sent as raw bytes.
+Otherwise the writer uses chunked encoding and may pick a streaming compressor.

 Policy for picking br / zstd / gzip from Accept-Encoding and for streaming vs whole-body responses.